Originally posted in April 2020. Updated September 2021.

 Typically, you may want to use the persona of your most representative customer… But in today’s environment, you may want to address a specific customer type who is especially challenged by the circumstances surrounding our new normal.

-For example, you may want to consider a persona for any one of these customers:
+For example, you may want to consider a persona for any one of these customers or employees:

 - Those juggling working and caring for their family from home

 Don’t allow indecision about which persona to start with stop you from moving forward.
 You can always adjust your persona down the line and create additional personas to fill in your customer roster.
 Do what you think is right, then begin.When creating customer personas for journey mapping in today's environment, prioritize specific customer types who is especially challenged by the circumstances surrounding our new normal.
 Click To Tweet

 I’m the first one to say I don’t think there’s a perfect formula for journey mapping.
 Customers and their journeys are nuanced and complex, so no map will perfectly capture it all.